liferay/liferay-docs/develop/reference/articles/04-front-end/01-liferay-npm-bundler/04-the-structure-of-osgi-bundles-npm.markdown

+---
+header-id: the-structure-of-osgi-bundles-containing-npm-packages
+---

-# The Structure of OSGi Bundles Containing npm Packages [](id=the-structure-of-osgi-bundles-containing-npm-packages)
+# The Structure of OSGi Bundles Containing npm Packages

 To deploy JavaScript modules, you must create an OSGi bundle with the npm dependencies extracted from the project's `node_modules` folder and modify them